DeveloperDunne/Space-Quiz/README.md

 - The quiz was tested manually using DevTools.
 - It was tested on Chrome and Safari.
 - It was tested on all devices such as mobile, tablet and laptop to ensure responsiveness.
+- Friends and family members were also asked to test the website.

 ### Testing programmes run: